yunawuuu/finalProject/README.md

 This repository will be where you complete your final project for the class Big Data and Economics.

 ## Steps to get started:
+1. Fork this repository.
-1. Make this repository private by navigating to `Settings` and changing it to private under the **Danger Zone**
+2. Make sure this repository is private by navigating to `Settings` and changing it to Private under the **Danger Zone**
+3. Add me (kgcsport) as a collaborator by going to `Settings` > `Collaborators and teams`.
-2. Clone your repository to your personal computer, so you can get to work and add files iteratively.
+4. Clone your repository to your personal computer, so you can get to work on it over time.
-3. Start developing your project.
+5. Start developing your project.

 # README (insert a title here)
 *Use this space to create a README for the project so that I (or someone else) could happen upon this repository and understand: